Weissle/simple-config-parser/README.md

 //if your spiltChar is not  '=' , the third parameter should be set to another char (eg.)
 ConfigHandler CH(configFilePath, false, '-');
 ```
+#### Five Fundamental Function
-#### Fundamental Function (Of course, the string you passed will be remove all space and all letter will become lower if you choose case insensitive)
+#### Of course, the string you passed will be remove all space and all letter will become lower if you choose case insensitive
+    variable = getTypeValue(KeyStr,default_value); //default_value can be omitted
 ```c
 std::string str = CH.getStrValue("STRtest");   //  str="hello"
 int i = CH.getIntValue("inttest");        //  i=20;